How to hotdog (the Scandinavian way)

 A potato pancake called a lompe, brown pølse sausage, ketchup, mustard.

-A bun, a brown wienerkorv, ketchup, mustard, Bostongurka or Gurkmajonäs.
+A bun, a brown wienerkorv sausage, ketchup, mustard, Bostongurka or Gurkmajonäs.

-Sweden 3: Bun, sausage, prawn mayonnaise.
+Sweden 3: Bun, sausage, prawn cocktail.
 Well, yes, it’s a thing.
 Some add ketchup, too.
 And yes, some add mash as well.
-It’s a Swedish thing, we’ve given up questioning this.
+We’ve given up questioning this.